Tofandel/prerenderer/README.md

 - Whatever client-side rendering library you're using should be able to at least replace any server-rendered content or diff with it.
   - For **Vue.js 1** use [`replace: false`](http://vuejs.org/api/#replace) on root components.
-  - For **Vue.js 2**  Ensure your root component has the same id as the prerendered element it's replacing.
+  - For **Vue.js 2 and 3**  Ensure your root component has the same id as the prerendered element it's replacing.
 Otherwise you'll end up with duplicated content.

 ## Contributing